 Attaining sobriety is crucial for alcohol-dependent drinkers.
-However, in important respects, sobriety does not equal alcoholism recovery.
+However, in essential respects, abstinence does not equal alcoholism recovery.
 This is true because of the wide-ranging harm that chronic heavy drinking has on mental and physical health.
 The long list of problems associated with alcoholism includes:

 - Changes in the shape, size, and function of multiple structures throughout the brain

 - Alcohol-induced liver disease (i.e., fatty liver, alcoholic hepatitis, and cirrhosis)

 - A form of heart failure called alcoholic cardiomyopathy

 - Heartbeat irregularities in the upper or lower chambers of the heart